trafiklab/trafiklab.se/content/data/using-trafiklab/adding-apis-to-a-project.md

 ---
 title: Adding APIs to a project
 description: Adding more APIs to an existing project
+weight: 40
 ---
 {{% warning %}} Disable browser plugins like Google Translate when creating an project.
 They are known to cause issues when logging in, creating accounts and creating projects. {{% /warning %}}